chandlerNick/chandlerNick.github.io/README.md

 ## Adding New Projects

-- Edit `projects.md` and append a new section.
+- Edit `projects.md` and prepend a new section.
-- Place any PDFs under `assets/` and HTML under `reports/`.
+- Place any project-related files under `reports/`.